PrefectHQ/prefect/docs/guides/automations.md

   - type: "cancel-flow-run"
 ```

-We can then have a helper function that applies this YAML file with the REST API function.
+Make a helper function that applies this YAML file with the REST API function.
 ```python
 import yaml